Gok Wan: Music

+In December 2024, Gok produced a charity single with House Gospel Choir with profits going to Macmillan Cancer Support, in memory of his best friend Allison.

 Stand-up

 In the autumn of 2017, Wan embarked on an 18-date stand-up tour of the UK called Naked and Baring All.
 This was an auto-biographical show, where Wan discussed family, work, business, fashion and TV.

 Fashion

 Wan had a lingerie range at UK-based firm SimplyYours.

 In 2019, Wan signed a deal with QVC to create a new collection called Wuli:Luu.
 Wan sold his range on the shopping channel.

+In August 2024, Gok Wan was appointed brand ambassador for online fashion retailer JD Williams.
+The announcement followed a customer survey conducted by the company, which found that 44% of respondents were interested in receiving fashion advice from Wan.
+Survey participants cited his entertaining personality (55%), familiarity with his personal life (25%), relatability (16%), and general interest in his media presence (33%) as reasons for their preference.
+Additionally, many women surveyed described Wan as trendy (48%), stylish (45%), unique (44%), and inspirational (33%).

+Radio

+In January 2025, Wan joined Magic Radio as the full-time host of their weekday Breakfast Show alongside Harriet Scott.

 Personal life

 Wan resides in Bloomsbury, London.
 In 2009, he said he had slept with "21 and a half" men in his life, and that he had also slept with women.
-In the same interview he also said he had lost his virginity to another boy whilst they were both under the legal age of consent.
+In the same interview he also said he had lost his virginity to another boy while they were both under the legal age of consent.

 His brother, Kwoklyn, is a martial artist and cook, who launched a Chinese takeaway cookbook in 2019.
 He also has an older sister, Oilen, who is a child-care solicitor.

 Wan has been involved in various charitable projects, supporting anti-bullying charities Kidscape and Ditch the Label and launching a National Glasses Day with Specsavers to encourage everyone to wear their spectacles with pride.
 As part of Children in Need 2008, he treated the actors of Coronation Street's Underworld factory to a glamorous makeover.
 Wan also appeared in Comic Relief Does The Apprentice in March 2009.
 In 2014, he was named in the top 10 on the World Pride Power list.
-He is also a supporter and ambassador to Stonewall, and The Prince's Trust, and is an active member of the Chinese community in London and the UK.
+He is also a supporter and ambassador to Stonewall, and The King's Trust, and is an active member of the Chinese community in London and the UK.

 Wan has taken part in dragon boat training with the Raging Dragons, and episode 3 of Gok Cooks Chinese features them paddling together in Royal Albert Dock and eating dim sum at the Yiban Chinese restaurant.